Michael-B-T/Final-Capstone-Project/README.md

 ## Problem Statement

 Depression affects millions of people annually, and early identification is a key factor in improving treatment outcomes.
-Because behavioral changes often emerge before clinical diagnosis, a model that can estimate risk based on routine lifestyle indicators could support screening efforts or population level mental-health surveillance.
+Seeing as behavioral changes often emerge before clinical diagnosis, a model that can estimate risk based on routine lifestyle indicators could support screening efforts or population level mental health surveillance.
 I want to find a way to combine machine learning and AI with psychological assessment tools.
 To that end, I've done my best to create a predictive model that estimates a person's risk of depression based on features of their daily habits and behavioral patterns.

 ## Goal:
-Build and evaluate machine learning models that can classify individuals into “higher-risk” or “lower-risk” categories for depression using behavioral/lifestyle data.
+Build and evaluate machine learning models that can classify individuals into “high risk” or “low risk” categories for depression using behavioral/lifestyle data.

 ## Potential benefits: